pingcap/tidb/docs/design/2024-09-06-maintain-priority-queue-in-memory.md

 Currently, the stats module maintains the most basic information for all tables (modify_count and count) in the stats cache, and we can maintain the priority queue along the lines of incrementally updating it.

-1. We start a background worker to call the statsHandle.Update(do.InfoSchema()) function every 3 seconds(stats lease).
+1. We start a background worker to call the `statsHandle.Update(do.InfoSchema())` function every 3 seconds(stats lease).
-2. In the stats cache struct, we maintain an atomic timestamp called: maxTblStatsVer
+2. In the stats cache struct, we maintain an atomic timestamp called: [maxTblStatsVer](https://github.com/pingcap/tidb/blob/dd1808364a0499640d9d5b941b6083bf021d2cef/pkg/statistics/handle/cache/statscacheinner.go#L56).
-3. Whenever we call the statsHandle.Update(do.InfoSchema()) function, we query the new update from incrementally updating.
+3. Whenever we call the `statsHandle.Update(do.InfoSchema())` function, we query the new update from incrementally updating with the current `maxTblStatsVer`.

     ```sql
     SELECT version, table_id, modify_count, count from mysql.stats_meta where version > %? order by version